GouniManikumar12/admesh-docs/docs/ad-units/overview.md

 Experience AdMesh ad units with real demo data below.
 Each component shows how it would appear in your AI platform with actual product recommendations.

-import { OneLineAdDemo, ProductCardDemo, ConversationSummaryDemo, CitationDemo, FloatingRecommendationsDemo, SidebarDemo, LayoutDemo } from '@site/src/components/AdMeshDemo';
+import { OneLineAdDemo, ProductCardDemo, ConversationSummaryDemo, CitationDemo, ExpandableUnitDemo, FloatingRecommendationsDemo, SidebarDemo, LayoutDemo } from '@site/src/components/AdMeshDemo';

 ### One Line Ad
 <OneLineAdDemo />